3D Near-Field Virtual MIMO-SAR Imaging Using FMCW Radar Systems at 77 GHz: Experimental Results

-After performing array calibration, we can use the virtual MIMO array to cover the vertical direction of the 2D aperture which we are about to create for the 3D imaging process.
-The sample under test can be covered by the 86 non-overlapped elements of the virtual MIMO array, therefore, there is no requirement to move the virtual MIMO array in the vertical direction anymore.
-Therefore, in the vertical direction we have the virtual MIMO array and in the horizontal direction the aperture is created synthetically and hence the name MIMO-SAR imaging.
+Moreover, Fig.~\ref{fig:img_single_channel}-(b) shows the 3D view of the reconstructed image.
+After performing array calibration, we can exploit the virtual MIMO array to cover the vertical direction of the 2D aperture which we are at the point of creating for the 3D imaging process.
+The sample under test can be covered by the 86 non-overlapped elements of the virtual MIMO array, therefore, there is no requirement to move the virtual MIMO array in the vertical direction.
+Consequently, in the vertical direction we have the virtual MIMO array and in the horizontal direction the aperture is created synthetically and hence the name virtual MIMO-SAR imaging.

-In Fig.~\ref{fig:TestSample}-(a), the experimental set-up has been shown which illustrates the cascaded chip radar, the 2D aperture, and the target.

-In Fig.~\ref{fig:TestSample}-(b) the reconstructed image for the data without calibration has been presented.
-Finally, Fig.~\ref{fig:TestSample}-(c) illustrates the reconstructed image after the calibration procedure has been applied to the raw data.
+In Fig.~\ref{fig:TestSample}, the experimental set-up has been shown which illustrates the cascaded-chip radar, the 2D aperture, and the sample under test.
+In Fig.~\ref{fig:final_image}-(a) the reconstructed image, for the un-calibrated data, has been presented.
+Finally, Fig.~\ref{fig:final_image}-(b) illustrates the reconstructed image after the calibration procedure has been applied to the raw data.
 The image has been reconstructed based on (\ref{RMA_Algorithm_f}).

-Fig.~\ref{fig:TestSample}-(b) shows clearly the effect of the errors associated with the MIMO array in the reconstructed image along the vertical direction which upon applying the calibration procedure, the errors are removed and the reconstructed image is focused.
+Fig.~\ref{fig:final_image}-(a) shows clearly the effect of the errors associated with the MIMO array in the reconstructed image along the vertical direction which upon applying the calibration procedure, the errors are removed and the reconstructed image is focused.
 The speed of the stepper motor has been set to $5 \; \rm cm/s$.
 Only a single position in the elevation direction has been used for the data collection.
-The number of elements in the elevation direction is $86$ which has been achieved based on the virtual MIMO system which allows to increase the number of elements virtually by exploiting the TDM method and sparsity of the array.
-In the azimuth direction, we have created the effect of an array with $197$ elements by using the SAR concept.
+The number of elements in the elevation direction is $86$.
+It has been achieved based on the virtual MIMO system which allows to increase the number of elements virtually by exploiting the TDM method and sparsity of the array.
+In the azimuth direction, we have created the effect of an array with $197$ elements by utilizing the SAR concept.
 The entire data collection has taken $4 \;\rm s$.

-From Fig.~\ref{fig:TestSample}-(c), we can see that the final result still suffers from some remaining errors.
-This can be related to the fact that we did not perform a precise measurement on the location of the corner reflector which we used for array calibration.
-This can contribute to the remaining errors in two ways.
+From Fig.~\ref{fig:final_image}-(b), we can see that the final result still suffers from a certain amount of remaining errors.
+This can be attributed to the fact that we did not perform a precise measurement on the location of the corner reflector which we used for array calibration.
+This can contribute to the remaining errors in different ways.